Innoactive/Creator/.Documentation/articles/step-by-step-guides/hello-creator.md

 > click ‘Add Condition’ and select ‘Snap Object’ from the list of conditions.

-The Snap Condition requires two objects ‘Object to snap’ and ‘Zone to snap into’.
+The Snap Condition requires two objects `Object to snap` and `Zone to snap into`.

 > drag the Sphere object from the hierarchy into the `Object to snap` and click the `Fix it` button.